very-good-science/data-ethics-club/_sources/contents/join_in/meetings/2022/05-may/04-05-22_meeting.md.txt

 [Zoom link][zoom]

-Link to content: [CONTENT-NAME][content]
+Link to content: [Economies of Virtue: The Circulation of ‘Ethics’ in Big Tech][content]

 ### Description
-You're welcome to join us for our next Data Ethics Club meeting on [DAY the DATE at TIME UK time][timedate].
+You're welcome to join us for our next Data Ethics Club meeting on [4th May at 1pm UK time][timedate].
 You don't need to register, just pop in.
-This time we're going to watch/read [NAME OF CONTENT][content] by AUTHOR(S), which is a VERY-SHORT-DESCRIPTION.
+This time we're going to watch/read [Economies of Virtue: The Circulation of ‘Ethics’ in Big Tech][content] by Phan et al., which is about how big tech has reframed ethics as a commodity.

-Thank you to PERSON-WHO-SUGGESTED for suggesting this week's content, and to SESSION-LEADER, who'll be leading this week's meeting.
+Thank you to Roman for suggesting this week's content!

 ### Discussion points

 There will be time to talk about whatever we like, relating to the paper, but here are some specific questions to think about while you're reading.

-- DISCUSSION-POINT-ONE
-- DISCUSSION-POINT-TWO
-- DISCUSSION-POINT-THREE
+We'll announce these soon!

 ---